KSAT-TV: Newscasts

 In February 2017, KSAT announced the launch of a new hour of programming in the 9 a.m. block, Good Morning San Antonio at 9.
 In September 2018, the station launched a 9 p.m. newscast, though unusually, the program is exclusive to the station's app on the three major digital media player platforms.

+Death of Michelle Lima

+Tragedy struck the station on March 26, 1999, when anchor/reporter and rising star Michelle Lima was killed while reporting live during a newscast from the scene of a search for a 9-year-old boy.
+As she was helping pack up for a future assignment, Lima was hit by a truck on a dark rural frontage road in southern Bexar County.
+Lima was airlifted to a local hospital where she was pronounced dead two days later.
+She was 30 years old.

 Sports programming

 KSAT airs select San Antonio Spurs games through the network's contract with the NBA; the station aired four of the team's five NBA Finals victories in 2003, 2005, 2007, and 2014, as well as the team's 2013 NBA Finals appearance.

 Local programming

-KSAT produces a one-hour lifestyle and variety show, SA Live, weekdays at 1 p.m.
-In addition, the station produces the hour-long sports highlight and discussion program Instant Replay, which airs Sundays at 11:00 p.m.
+KSAT produces a one-hour lifestyle and variety show, SA Live, weekdays at 10 a.m.
+In addition, the station produced the hour-long sports highlight and discussion program Instant Replay, which aired Sundays at 11 p.m. until the program's cancellation in March 2025.

 In popular culture

 The 2000 comedy film Miss Congeniality, which was set around a beauty pageant being held in San Antonio, used KSAT live trucks and microphones with the station's mic flags in a fictional sense; though none of KSAT's actual staff appeared during the film, instead using actors playing a KSAT reporter and a news photographer in a scene in which the film's lead character, FBI agent Gracie Hart (played by Sandra Bullock), is interviewed at The Alamo.